 The work of Gaspar Saladino then ensures that the personality of each character also shines through the lettering.
 The fonts are strongly personalized and vary from character to character.
 A clear example is the Joker’s one.
 His words are bright red, messy and not even enclosed in any balloon.
 It is almost difficult to understand them, a feature that somehow conveys the idea of madness and the difficulty of understanding the character.

 The real enemy

-Batman’s journey is symbolically enclosed between the first and last panels.
-In the first there’s an image of the moon in the night sky, while in the last the moon is represented within a tarot card.
+The first and last panels symbolically enclose Batman’s journey.
+In the first, there’s an image of the moon in the night sky, while in the last the moon is represented within a tarot card.
 The card represents a moon between two dark towers, implying that one must go through darkness to reach the light.
 It’s what Batman achieved facing his traumas and the fear of madness.